-Dr. Erin Bohensky is a sustainability scientist who researches engagement with and adaptation to past, present and future social and environmental change.
+Dr. Erin Bohensky is a sustainability scientist whose research engages with adaptation to past, present and future social and environmental change.
 Since 2002 when she began her Ph.D. at the University of Pretoria on transformation in South Africa’s water sector, and led a component of the Southern African Millennium Ecosystem Assessment, she has studied the links between societies and ecosystems at multiple scales, acknowledging the multiple epistemologies involved in doing this.
 A theme of her work has been to apply mixed methods (quantitative and qualitative) approaches to interrogate concepts of resilience and transformation in social and ecological systems, ranging from urban and regional Australian societies affected by natural disasters to remote Torres Strait Island communities facing pressure from climate, economic and cultural change.
 Much of her work involves designing and running participatory processes for knowledge co-production focused on future visioning, and more recently, the socio-political dynamics that surround these processes, and evaluation of their outcomes.
 She has an interest in extending the learning from this research to society more broadly – including its younger members – and works through the Scientists-in-Schools program to bring the science of ‘futures thinking’ to primary school classrooms.
 Learn more about Erin.

 Lucy Carter has a background in international health, agriculture and nutrition links, and applied ethics.
 Her work helps to design, facilitate and learn from stakeholder engagement processes which aim to address complex problems across health and biosecurity, agricultural development and food security domains.
 She also spends time investigating food and health systems approaches to improving livelihoods.
 Recent work includes understanding social inclusion and equity considerations for marginalised groups undergoing major transitions.
 Learn more about Lucy.